GitHub integration

 ).

-Now you need the API key you copied earlier.
+You will need the API key you copied earlier in OpenProject.
 Append it to the Payload URL as a simple GET parameter named key

 .
 In the end the URL should look something like this: